 To see a list of courses students have previously taken at the University of Bath and how these classes were shown on Binghamton transcripts, check out our Study Abroad Course Equivalencies page.

 The International Office at Bath provides student support and also assists with many other arrangements.
-For example, they provide a pick-up service from Heathrow airport to the University in the fall semester as well as an extensive orientation.
-During the spring semester there is a shorter orientation and advice is provided about traveling to Bath.
+For example, during the spring semester there is a shorter orientation and advice is provided about traveling to Bath.
 The International Office also provides academic support and basic advising, and organizes low-cost day trips to locations of interest around Bath.
 They also offer courses specifically designed for visiting students such as: Contemporary Literature and film of the British Isles and Britain’s International History.

 The Student Union at Bath is the hub of student activity on campus and includes club offices, a convenience store, student Support offices, counseling services, event space, a cafeteria and a pub.
 There is also a bank, a travel agency, an insurance office and other cafes and restaurants right on central campus.
 Long breaks, particularly during the spring semester, provide opportunities for travel and exploration in the UK and around Europe.
 Refer to the University of Bath'sacademic calendar for a more detailed schedule.